 The Janie Davis Griffin International Travel Endowed Scholarship was established by Janie Davis Griffin, Trustee, and long-time friend of Barton College.
-The Janie Davis Griffin International Travel Endowed Scholarship is awarded annually to one or more Barton College undergraduate students who are participating in the Honors or January Term travel program.
+The Janie Davis Griffin International Travel Endowed Scholarship is awarded annually to one or more Barton College undergraduate students who are participating in the Honors or Travel programs.